Non-linear spiral waves in accretion discs: The spiral density wave equation

 Now, we have the freedom to introduce a slowly varying factor into equation (\ref{GNLDWEOM}) (dependent on the background disc state) without modifying the leading local order dynamics.
 Remarkably, there is a unique choice for which the equation of motion naturally conserves the (GLM) wave action, and thus captures faithfully the global behaviour of spiral waves obeying the full equations of motion (\ref{FULLEQS}).
 We verify this explicitly in appendices \ref{appx} and \ref{appxb1}.
 This choice is:

 for slowly varying

 Equation (\ref{MasterEqn}) now offers a global description of free, tightly wound waves in a thin accretion disc in the absence of dissipative effects.
 The generality is considerable, as many accretion discs are thin, and many waves therein can be considered tightly wound.
 Whilst the derivation presented assumes smooth solutions, solutions containing shocks may be obtained by solving equation (\ref{MasterEqn}) piecewise away from shocks and imposing appropriate jump conditions (that is, the Rankine--Hugoniot relations) across discontinuities.
+A practical approach to obtain solutions for shock waves of very high amplitude is outlined in sections \ref{UNLW} and \ref{WAES}.

 Equation (\ref{MasterEqn}) constitutes the main result of this paper: the remainder of this paper will predominantly discuss the application of the theory just derived to waves driven by embedded planets.
 In section \ref{SFPA} we examine the two solution regimes which naturally arise, associated with low and high amplitude forcing.